Ren Shou No.1 Middle School

-Ren Shou County and is now a national level demonstrative high school.
+Renshou County and is now a national level demonstrative high school.
 The school covers an area of 500 mǔ (307200 m2, and the number of academic buildings, office buildings, and dormitories is around 38.
-There are 393 teachers and about 7,800 students at the school.
+In 2007, there were 383 teachers and more than 6,900 students at the school.

 Alumni

 Famous students include Huang Jiqing, an academician of the Chinese Academy of Sciences, and Yang Rudai, who was vice chairman of the Chinese People's Political Consultative Conference National Committee.